A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode

-In order to properly understand the hydrodynamic phenomena occurring during aircraft ditching, experimental tests on scaled fuselage models entering water with a horizontal speed and a controlled vertical trajectory are performed at the CNR-INM Towing Tank.
-The objective of these experiments is to provide an estimate of the forces acting on the fuselage during a guided water landing, thus to retrieve essential information on the aircraft dynamics in this critical phase.
-Whereas an accurate reproduction of the hydrodynamic phenomena and of the fluid-structure interaction aspects occurring in the ditching phase necessarily needs full scale tests on sample specimens \cite{smiley1951experimental, iafrati2015high,iafrati2019cavitation, spinosa2021experimental}, the investigation of the aircraft dynamics at ditching can be only conducted with small-scale free-flight tests \cite{naca2929, climent2006, zhang2012}.
-The difficulties in achieving a precise control of the attitude of the aircraft when it touches the water, together with the strong non-linearity of the loading associated to the water impact, make such kind of tests not very useful neither for the verification of the final design, nor for the validation of computational model used in the design phase.
-Generally, computational models are capable to integrate accurately the equations governing the dynamic of the body motion, as long as the forces acting on the body are estimated correctly.
-Based on the above considerations, guided tests on scaled models mimicking a ditching with an imposed pitch motion are found more suitable to pursue the validation and verification of the simulation tools.
-To this purpose, scaled fuselages are towed above the water basin and moved in the vertical plane, with an imposed vertical motion and pitch angle.
+In order to properly understand the hydrodynamic phenomena occurring during aircraft ditching, experimental tests on scaled fuselage models entering water with a horizontal speed and a controlled vertical trajectory have been performed at the CNR-INM Towing Tank.
+The objective of these experiments is to measure the forces acting on the fuselage during a guided water landing, thus allowing to retrieve essential information on the aircraft dynamics in this critical phase.
+An accurate reproduction of the hydrodynamic phenomena and of the fluid-structure interaction aspects occurring in the ditching phase necessarily requires full scale tests on sample specimens \cite{smiley1951experimental} \cite{iafrati2015high} \cite{iafrati2019cavitation}, \cite{spinosa2021experimental} ,whereas the investigation of the aircraft dynamics at ditching needs small-scale free-flight tests \cite{naca2929} \cite{climent2006}\cite{zhang2012}.
+Unfortunately, in the latter kind of tests it is quite difficult to achieve a precise control of the attitude at the impact and, due to the strong non-linearity of the impact loads, the resulting dynamics of the aircraft is not repeatable.
+This makes the data not fully exploitable for the purpose of validation of the computational models.
+Generally, computational models are able to integrate accurately the equations governing the dynamic of the body motion, as long as the forces acting on the body are estimated correctly.
+Based on the above considerations, an alternative to the free flight tests is represented by guided tests on scaled models, mimicking a ditching with an imposed pitch motion.
+In this way, it is possible to measure the loads during the ditching with precise information on the aircraft attitude, thus making the data useful for the validation of the loads provided by the simulation tools.

-The CNR-INM Towing Tank (TT) is is 470~m long, 13.5~m wide and 6.5~m deep.
-The towing carriage can reach a maximum speed of 15 m/s.
-It is used mainly for resistance and propulsion tests finalized at the performance evaluation of proposed hull designs.

-The geometry of the fuselage model is defined analytically.
-It has a circular cross section with a maximum breadth of 0.4~m and a length of 4~m.
-It is representative of a small size passenger aircraft \cite{iafrati2020experimental}.